mattmaddux/debrid-infuse-bridge/README.md

-# STRM WebDAV Server
+# Debrid Infuse Bridge

-A Node.js service that periodically fetches your Real-Debrid downloads, generates `.strm` files, and serves them via WebDAV.
+A WebDAV bridge for Infuse that fetches your Real-Debrid downloads, generates `.strm` files, and serves them for seamless streaming in Infuse while files remain hosted on Real-Debrid.

 ## Features